-Form 941 may be filed electronically through a tax professional or payroll provider, or by utilizing IRS-approved software.
-For more information, visit the IRS website at https://www.irs.gov/businesses/e-file-employment-tax-forms.
+Form 941 may be filed electronically through a tax professional or payroll provider, or by utilizing an IRS-approved software.
+For more information, visit the IRS website.

-KEY POINT.
-Form 944 replaces Form 941 for eligible small employers.
+KEY POINT: Form 944 replaces Form 941 for eligible small employers.
 The purpose of Form 944 is to reduce the burden on the smallest employers by allowing them to file their employment tax returns annually, and in most cases pay the employment tax due with their return.
 Generally, you are eligible to file this form only if your payroll taxes for the year are \$1,000 or less.
 Do not file Form 944 unless the IRS has sent your church a notice telling you to file it.
 If a church believes it is eligible for this filing, it may contact the IRS and request a change in its filing requirements.